 Zhuangzi is the first great Chinese relativist.
 He's a fascinating personality: witty, funny, a brilliant debater who uses sophisticated arguments to tout his ideas and not his brilliance.
-He considers Confucius a doddering fool.
+He considers Confucius mimals to illustrate his thoughts.

+a doddering fool.
 He is known for using animals to illustrate his thoughts.